jaspector

 • Owner must inform Environmental Services once footings are constructed (notification)

-Typical inspection sequence: Site permit approval, then footing notification, then inspections as required by the specific program.
+Typical sequence: Site permit approval, then footing notification, then inspections as required by the specific program.

 County controls apply to regulated land use, shoreline work, septic systems, and related site development in unincorporated areas.

-Typical processing time is Site permits and septic applications do not publish a general turnaround; shoreland CUPs reference a 60 day final-action target, with possible waiver in winter when site viewing is limited..
+Building permit processing times in unincorporated Grant County, MN typically run Site permits and septic applications do not publish a general turnaround; shoreland CUPs reference a 60 day final-action target, with possible waiver in winter when site viewing is limited..
+Timelines can vary based on project complexity and current department workload.